mramshaw/NoteM/Logging.md

  in the __POTOMAC__ model; with the others being __P__rivacy, __O__wnership, __T__raceability, __O__bjectivity, __M__isuse, and __A__ccuracy.
 As it is
- generally a requirement to publish a ___Privacy Policy___, it is a good idea to carefully consider privacy concerns, as laws will probably only increase.]
+ generally a requirement to publish a ___Privacy Policy___, it is a good idea to carefully consider privacy concerns, as requirements and associated laws can only be expected to become more onerous.
+Of particular concern are devices that may be ___voice-activated___ as these introduce an entirely new set of privacy concerns.]

 Without these user details, traditional __Audience Identification__ (sometimes known as __Market Segmentation__) may well prove difficult.
 Of course, it will